 Rnd 4: 1sc into each st around, join (12).

-Fasten off yarn C and leave an end tail for sewing.
+Fasten off yarn A and leave an end tail for sewing.
 Set aside for now.

 Crochet Daisy Leaves:

-With yarn E (green), leave a beginning tail for tying and chain 7.
+With yarn B (green), leave a beginning tail for tying and chain 7.

-For best results, try working row 1 into the back bars of the chain stitches.
+For best results, try working row 1 into the back bars, not the back loops, of each chain stitch across.

 Row 1: sl st into 2nd ch from hook, 1sc into next st, 1hdc into each of next 2 sts, 1sc into next st, sl st into next st (6).

-Fasten off yarn E and leave an end tail for tying, as well.
+Fasten off yarn B and leave an end tail for tying, as well.
 Set aside for now.

 Repeat row 1, one more time, for a total of two leaves.